In this guide I’ll be replacing the LCD screen on a Dell Inspiron N5030 laptop.

 You should be able to use same instructions for Dell Inspiron N5020 and M5030 models.

-In this post I explain how to disassemble the display panel, disconnect the video cable and remove the screen.
+In this post I explain how to disassemble the display panel, disconnect the video cable and remove the LCD.

-Make sure the laptop is turned off and battery removed before you start the disassembly process.
+Make sure the computer is turned off and battery removed before you start the disassembly process.

-Insert your fingers between the screen bezel and LCD screen on the top of the display panel.
+Insert your fingers under the bezel on the top of the display panel.

 Wiggle the bezel and separate it from the display back cover.